 A share price ultimately gets determined through the bid, ask, and sale price on stock exchanges.
 The bid price is the maximum amount an investor will pay for shares of a stock, while the ask price is the lowest price a seller will accept.
 When the two prices match up, a sale is made, and that price sets the new price per share of the stock.
 Ultimately it gets down to what someone is willing to pay and if a stock owner is willing to sell to them at that price.

-What someone is willing to pay or sell for is determined by the psychological and market factors discussed in this article.
+What someone is willing to pay or sell for is determined by psychological and market factors, as discussed.
 If a buyer thinks the stock is undervalued at the asking price, they will buy, and vice versa.
 Generally the difference between the bid and ask price isn’t very large, but if a stock doesn’t have a large trading volume it can be.

 Companies that are a similar size or have a similar valuation can have very different share prices because the number of shares each company issues can differ greatly.
 Because of different market caps and numbers of liquid shares, the share price doesn’t say much about the actual value of the company, and one can’t use share prices to compare companies.
 However, the share price does reflect what investors currently think the stock of a company is worth.

 How to Handle Changes in Stock Price

-Attempting to time the market is extremely challenging and can result in significant losses, not to mention anxiety.
-Once an investor sells a stock, they are then in the difficult position of trying to figure when and whether to buy back into it at a lower price, if it even continues to decrease in value.
+Attempting to time the market is extremely challenging, and can result in significant losses, not to mention anxiety.
+Once an investor sells a stock, they are then in the difficult position of trying to figure out when and whether to buy back into it at a lower price, if it even continues to decrease in value.
 Likewise, they could sell at what they think is the peak of the market, only to watch the price continue to rise.